 Great in the Studio or on the Battlefield

 The thing that makes the Beyerdynamic DT 990 PRO such well-regarded monitoring headphones is the same thing that makes them great for gaming: consistency.
 They sport a pleasantly neutral sound that offers balance across any gaming genre with the best clarity surfacing in the mids and the highs.

 These headphones are both comfortable and durable, too.
 The band and the cups may not be made of the sturdiest material we've encountered, but they feel incredibly plush and soft against your ears.
 The depth of the sound stage on the Beyerdynamic DT 990 Pro is particularly worthy of your attention, as it's one of the biggest advantages that open-back headphones can offer.

 Luxury in Every Shape

-The sound quality is maybe the best for under a grand - providing a level of richness and clarity that's built with the needs of audiophiles in mind but also a great choice for games.
-And while they may not look all that different from other open back headphones for gaming, they're sturdily and comfortably built.
+The sound quality is maybe the best for under a grand - providing a level of richness and clarity that's built with the needs of audiophiles in mind but is also a great choice for gamers.
+And while they may not look all that different from other open-back headphones for gaming, they're sturdily and comfortably built.

 3. Sennheiser GAME ONE Gaming Headset

 Making a list of the best open-backed headphones for gaming often means finding audiophile headphones that will also be suitable for gaming.
 Fortunately, Sennheiser offers one of the rare few pairs of open-back headphones built explicitly with gaming in mind.

 While that means that the music quality isn't too great, these headphones do a phenomenal job of reproducing in-game sound effects and voices.
 And then there's the mic, which offers incredibly clear voice transfer when trying to communicate with your teammates.
 No matter what platform you prefer to play on, the AUX input can suit your needs.

 4. Philips Audio SHP9500 HiFi Precision Over-Ear Headphones